 So if you’ve never visited this region of the world before and are particularly concerned about getting scammed or just don’t want to plan the logistics of getting to a bunch of different cities and crossing overland borders, then I recommend a booking an organized tour.
 Additionally, if you’d like to visit quite a few cities and you have limited vacation time, then this tour is an excellent choice.

-If you’re a seasoned traveler, then you might find that you prefer independent travel in these countries.
-If you’d like to do a tour to other parts of Southeast Asia instead, check out Intrepid’s other tours in the region.
+If you’re a seasoned traveler, then you will likely find that you prefer independent travel in these countries.

 Why Intrepid Travel?

 This was my first tour with Intrepid, but I’ve now been on five tours with Intrepid Travel across seven countries (read my reviews: Egypt, Jordan, Turkey, and Peru), so I’ve been fortunate to experience how they operate all over the world.
 Yes, Intrepid is the world’s largest small-group adventure travel company, but that’s not why I travel with them.
 These are just a few reasons I love traveling with them – including why I chose them specifically for Southeast Asia (you can also read my full review of Intrepid Travel here).

 - Small groups: As an introvert, I hate big groups with a fiery passion.
 Intrepid limits their groups to a maximum of 12 people, which means you’ll have enough time to get to know everyone on your trip.
 On the Bangkok to Singapore tour, there were 8 of us in total.